Geethanjali2608/Recipes-Recommender/recip-eeze-flask/README.md

 ### Recipe List

-Once the user has entered a list of genres, the model makes predictions and a list of movies is generated.
+Once the user has entered a list of choices, the model makes predictions and a list of recipes is generated.

 items